 Native to North American freshwater, ghost shrimp are great at scavenging any uneaten food in your aquarium.
 They love eating algae relentlessly and will keep the algae level low in the tank.

 Body Of A Ghost Shrimp

 Their body is so translucent that you can see their internal organs while digesting food.
 They grow up to 1.5 inches, and females, in particular, can grow bigger than males.
 Their body has colored dots on the back.

 They have two pairs of antennae, which they use for finding their way in the dark.
 Further use is the detection of toxic chemicals in the vicinity.
-It is believed that the antennae also helps a male Ghost shrimp for attracting female Ghost shrimps.
+It is believed that the antennae also help a male ghost shrimp for attracting female ghost shrimps.